 Get your credit report once a year

 It’s a good idea to check your credit score at least once a year so that you know where you stand, but also to make sure that your information is up to date.
 Mistakes on your credit report can haunt you for years, so you want to catch them early on.

 Both Equifax and Transunion make you pay to access your credit score, but Equifax offers one free credit report per year.
 A credit report demonstrates your financial reliability.
 You can request one by mailing in this form for Equifax.

 The future is (almost) here

 I know this is a lot of information to take in, on a topic that’s likely NOT at the top of your mind when you’re in the thick of things with schoolwork.

 Nonetheless, it’s something you should start thinking about.
 Your future will arrive sooner than you think and it’s best to be ready for it.

 If you ever need any advice or help, connect with your Enrolment Services Advisor.
-ES Advisors also run workshops to help students stay on top of their finances.
-Check students.ubc.ca for upcoming workshops.
+ES Advisors also run workshops from time to time to help students stay on top of their finances.
+Check the Financial Wellness workshops page for any upcoming workshops.